jrasb/jrasb_typer/Advies_Rapport.md

 * C# is a mostly Object oriented programming language, which makes it hard for people that have a hard time with abstract structure types.

+### Target Audience
+This is a game meant for people who wish to learn to type fast, type without looking at their keyboard.
+Or for people who simply wish to brag about their fast typing speed.

+### Costs
+Besides the cost on my mental healths, there will be no additional costs, due to me using free and open source software.